National Public Housing Museum: History

 The movement for conservation of a public housing building began in the 1990s with the announcement of the Plan for Transformation, a Chicago Housing Authority initiative to demolish 17,000 units of public housing and replace them with mixed-income housing.
 Residents, led by Deverra Beverly, a former commissioner for the Chicago Housing Authority, began and led the movement for the creation of a memorialization of their presence.
 Beverly and other public housing residents approached Sunny Fischer, a philanthropy professional and former public housing resident herself, with their proposal for a museum.
 Along the way, CHA residents were joined by "civic leaders, preservationists, historians, and cultural experts who also wanted to create a new architectural landmark to recognize an important historic site."
 This group came together to preserve and transform the current site of the museum, originally designed by a team of architects led by John Holabird.
 As the project moved forward, the museum maintained a commitment to uplifting the voices and narratives of public housing residents, and includes public housing residents as about a third of its board.

 Exhibits, collections and programming

+The mission of the museum is to “promote, interpret, and propel housing as a human right”.
+This mission manifests in the museum’s oral history-focused approach to storytelling and community development and programming.
+The museum’s exhibitions and collections include an archive of oral histories of public housing residents, three restored apartments of three diverse (One Russian Jewish, one Italian-American, and one African American) families that lived in the public housing based on the oral histories of Inez Medor, members of the Rizzi family, and Rev. Marshall Hatch Sr., and a community space for discussion and interpretation.
+One unit includes a presentation on redlining, with visuals by local shadow-puppet theater Manual Cinema and a script by Princeton University scholar Keeanga-Yamahtta Taylor.
+Eight current public housing residents serve as museum "ambassadors" to lead education programs and guide tours.

+The "REC Room" exhibit features records by musicians who lived in public housing, including Jimi Hendrix, Bobby Brown, Elvis Presley, Barbra Streisand and members of the Wu-Tang Clan, many of which were donated by co-curator DJ Spinderella, a founding member of Salt-N-Pepa who is also a former public housing resident.

+Another exhibit highlights the American sitcom Good Times, which was set in Chicago's Cabrini-Green public housing development.
+This exhibit incorporated input from Cabrini-Green residents as to which episodes would be available to screen.